franzbu/WinHammer.spoon/README.md

 LattinMellon is a window manager for macOS (tested in macOS Sequoia and Sonoma) that combines keyboard and mouse operations to manage your windows and spaces in a highly efficient way.

-There is no need to pre-define a 2x2, 2x3, or 3x3 grid, for instance, as windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
+There is no need to pre-define a 2x2, 2x3, or 3x3 grid, as windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
 Windows can also be resized and moved without having to position your mouse pointer; any area within the window will do.

 As an optional feature, LattinMellon handles spaces using AeroSpace (AeroSpace irons out some of macOS's space manager's shortages, such as slow animations or the need to disable macOS' System Integrity Protection for increased functionality).
 With this feature activated, LattinMellon can move windows to other spaces (also known as workspaces) choosing on-the-fly whether to move there with the window or whether to stay on the current space - more below in the section 'Advanced Features'.